NewsAppsUMD/recipe-dataset/tutorial.md

 ```
 As we develop our custom query, we will populate the 'queries' and 'plugins' sections within the metadata file.

-Close the terminal running your Datasette server, then restart it with the following command to apply the metadata and relaunch the server:
+Cancel your Datasette server, then restart it with the following command to apply the metadata and relaunch the server:

 ```
 datasette 5k-recipes.db --metadata metadata.json